 Educational Links and Publications

-An overview of mass spectrometry based proteomics.
-Includes most of the revelant information from the links found below.
-Written by John Klimek for first time users of PSR.
-Mass_Spectrometry_Based_Proteomics
+An overview of how we identify proteins using a mass spectrometer can be found here.
+It was written by John Klimek for first time users of PSR.

 Your Co-IP Experiment